-- To identify, at the earliest possible opportunity, barriers to learning and participation for pupils with Special Educational Needs and Disabilities (SEND). - To ensure that every pupil experiences success in their learning and achieves to the highest possible standard. - To work within the guidance provided in the SEND Code of Practice (CoP), 2014. - To enable all pupils to participate in lessons fully and effectively. - To value and encourage the contribution of all pupils to the life of the school. - To work in partnership with parents. - To enable pupils to have their voice heard. - To communicate with the Governing Body to enable them to fulfil their monitoring role. - To work closely with external support agencies, where appropriate, to support the need of individual pupils. - To ensure that all staff have had access to training and advice to support quality teaching and learning for all pupils. - To clarify the roles and responsibilities of staff and Governors.
+- Identifying, at the earliest possible opportunity, barriers to learning and participation for pupils with Special Educational Needs and Disabilities (SEND). - Ensuring that every pupil experiences success in their learning and achieves to the highest possible standard. - Working within the guidance provided in the SEND Code of Practice (CoP), 2014. - Enabling all pupils to participate in lessons fully and effectively. - Valuing and encourage the contribution of all pupils to the life of the school. - Working in partnership with parents. - Enabling pupils to have their voice heard. - Communicating with the Governing Body to enable them to fulfil their monitoring role. - Working closely with external support agencies, where appropriate, to support the need of individual pupils.

+- Ensuring that all staff have had access to training and advice to support quality teaching and learning for all pupils. - Clarifying the roles and responsibilities of staff and Governors.